 WGS 1984 Geographic Coordinate System, Version 2

-A tiling scheme based on the WGS 1984 Geographic Coordinate System.
+This tiling scheme is based on the WGS 1984 Geographic Coordinate System.
 The coordinate system of the web layer is reprojected on the fly to WGS 1984 Geographic Coordinate System.
-The default tile width and height is 256 by 256 pixels.
+The default tile width and height is 256x256 pixels.
 Scale levels for caching range from zero to twenty-two.
 When you initialize a new cache, ArcGIS Pro examines the layers in your map and selects a default tile image format for you.
 If your GIS resource contains only vector layers, the default is PNG.
 If at least one raster layer is detected, the default is MIXED.

 Existing cached map/image service